 Talent inserting the needle into the inguinal region of the mouse.

 Before injection, apply gentle suction [1].
 If there is no blood, inject the cells slowly into the subcutaneous tissue [2].
-Observe a small bolus, signifying the formation of a fluid pocket, in the subcutaneous region [3].
+Insert the needle gently[1].At the same time,inject the cells slowly into the subcutaneous tissue[2].Observe a small bolus, signifying the formation of a fluid pocket, in the subcutaneous region [3].

 Talent applying gentle suction before the injection.
+Talent inserting the needle gently.

 Talent injecting the cells.